grahamedwards/SolarChem.jl/data/readme.md

 # SolarChem Data readme

-These files were downloaded from the [Astromaterials Data System](https://www.astromat.org/) on January 24, 2024.
+`astromat/` files were downloaded from the [Astromaterials Data System](https://www.astromat.org/) on January 24, 2024.